 1. AI becomes smarter via supporting hardware

-Computer chips specialized in training neural networks will enter the market in 2019 and they are due to really take off in 2020.
+Computer chips specialized in training neural networks will enter the market and they are due to really take off in just few years.
 Here we want to explain a little bit about processor lingo- the AI boom really started with the transition in traditional computing from CPUs (Central Processing Units, or for those non-technical readers, the large square box desktops used to have back in the day) to Graphic Processing Units of GPUs, which were 40-100 times faster.

 They enable neural network training happen, broadly speaking, via general computing, through the fitting of different models and most importantly via large matrix multiplications, making your AI smarter, more usable.
 As machine learning applications become more popular in various industries, TPU usage demand increases.